pingcap/docs-cn/tools/lightning/errors.md

 1. Fix the schema so that the file is entirely in either UTF-8 or GB-18030.

 2. Manually `CREATE` the affected tables in the target database, and then set `[mydumper] no-schema = true` to skip automatic table creation.

+3. Set `[mydumper] character-set = "binary"` to skip the check.
+Note that this might introduce mojibake into the target database.

+## [sql2kv] sql encode error = [types:1292]invalid time format: '{1970 1 1 0 45 0 0}'

+**Cause**: A table contains a column with the `timestamp` type, but the time value itself does not exist.
+This is either because of DST changes or the time value has exceeded the supported range (1970 Jan 1st to 2038 Jan 19th).

+**Solutions**:

+1. Ensure Lightning and the source database are using the same time zone.
+Lightning's time zone can be forced using the `$TZ` environment variable.

+    ```sh
+    # Ansible deployment, and force UTC.
+    TZ=UTC scripts/start_lightning.sh

+    # Manual deployment, and force Asia/Shanghai.
+    TZ='Asia/Shanghai' bin/tidb-lightning -config tidb-lightning.toml
+    ```

+2. When exporting data using mydumper, make sure to include the `--skip-tz-utc` flag.